KnugiHK/wget-windows/README.md

 including HTTP, HTTPS, FTP, and FTPS.
 As a non-interactive command-line tool, it can be easily integrated into scripts, cron jobs, and terminals.

+This project was originally created by @webfolderio.
+Since the original repository appears to be getting reverted or removed, this repository serves as standalone backup for preservation.

 ## How to use wget

 To learn how to use Wget, please refer to the official GNU Wget manual by clicking the link below.